Lis in Scrabble and Meaning

 Etymology

-From Old Latin stlīs, from Proto-Italic *slītis (accusation, dispute), likely from Proto-Indo-European *sliH-ti-, possibly from Proto-Indo-European *(s)leyH-, related to Old Irish liid (accuse, charge).
+From Old Latin stlīs, slīs, perhaps with unusual reduction from Proto-Italic *slītis (accusation, dispute), from Proto-Indo-European *sliH-ti-, possibly from a root Proto-Indo-European *(s)leyH- (to accuse); cognate with Old Irish liid (accuse, charge).

 Pronunciation